craftcms/docs/docs/5.x/extend/updating-plugins.md

 ## Rector

-Craft’s [Rector](https://github.com/craftcms/rector) rules can save you time by adding required type declarations throughout your code.
-It’s important to do things in the right order so you can run Rector once and be on your way.
+Craft’s [Rector](https://github.com/craftcms/rector) rules can save you time by adding type declarations and replacing or renaming properties and methods throughout your code.
+It’s important to do things in the right order so you can run Rector _once_, then perform manual updates.

-1. Start with your plugin running with Craft 3.7.35 or later.
-(No Craft 4 in `composer.json` yet!)
+1. Start with your plugin running on the latest version of Craft 4.
-2. Run the following commands:
+1. Install Rector according to the readme.
+    Our rule-sets are not “versioned” in the traditional sense; instead, each major version is kept in a separate file.

     ```
     composer config minimum-stability dev
     ```

     ```
     composer config prefer-stable true
     ```

     ```
     composer require craftcms/rector:dev-main --dev
     ```

     ```
-    vendor/bin/rector process src --config vendor/craftcms/rector/sets/craft-cms-40.php
+    vendor/bin/rector process src --config vendor/craftcms/rector/sets/craft-cms-50.php
     ```

-    Your code should have type declarations added throughout that are compatible with Craft 4; it’s normal if things are now broken in Craft 3.
+    Your code should have type declarations added throughout that are compatible with Craft 5, but it may no longer work with Craft 4.

-3. Update your `composer.json` requirement to `"craftcms/cms": "^4.0.0-alpha"` and run `composer update`.
+3. Update your `composer.json` requirement to `"craftcms/cms": "^5.0.0-beta.1"` and run `composer update`.

 Most of the busywork is now done so you can continue addressing the breaking changes on the rest of this page.